Harry Bensley: The wager

 Bensley set off on 1 January 1908 from Trafalgar Square, London, with pamphlets and postcards of himself with which he intended to sell to finance his journey.
 He supposedly spent the next 6 and a half years on the road.
 Various tales tell about his journey; that he was arrested in Bexleyheath, Kent, for selling postcards without a licence and that the judge only fined him when he explained the conditions of the bet.
-That he sold a postcard to Edward VII and that Edward asked for Bensley's autograph, which Bensley refused as signing his name would have revealed his identity.
+It was also said that he sold a postcard to Edward VII and that Edward asked for Bensley's autograph, which Bensley refused as signing his name would have revealed his identity.
 (Another account of this encounter has Edward refusing to sign his autograph for Bensley.)

 He supposedly received 200 marriage offers but accepted none of them.
 An unnamed newspaper was told to have promised £1,000 reward to someone who would reveal his identity.

 Outcome

 There is some dispute about to what extent Bensley actually complied with the terms of the wager.
 There is no documentary evidence that Bensley travelled far outside the British Isles but reports claimed that he got as far as China and Japan.

 According to the original tale, on 14 August 1914, Bensley found himself in Genoa, Italy, claiming to have completed 30,000 miles of the journey and having only seven countries remaining on his itinerary.
 That month, World War I had begun and Bensley abandoned his journey, returning to fight for his country.
 One version of the tale claims that Morgan contacted him, called the bet off because of the war and gave him £4,000 for consolation, which Bensley gave to charity.
 However, this version cannot be true as J.P.
 Morgan died in March 1913.
 Others claim that Bensley himself decided to quit and fulfil his duty to enlist.

-In 2018, a book was published - 'Iron Mask: The Story of Harry Bensley's "Walking Round the World" Hoax', which revealed the entire stunt had been a hoax.
+In 2018, a book was published, entitled Iron Mask: The Story of Harry Bensley's "Walking Round the World" Hoax, which claimed that the entire stunt had been a hoax.

 Bensley served in the British Army in the first year of the War, was severely wounded and eventually invalided out of the army in 1915.
-Bensley lost his fortune in the Bolshevik revolution when his investments in Russia became worthless and he was left destitute.
+Bensley lost his fortune in the Bolshevik Revolution when his investments in Russia became worthless and he was left destitute.

 Later years

-After the war Bensley moved to live in Wivenhoe, Essex, with his wife Kate (he might have been married to her as early as 1898).
+After the war Bensley moved to live in Wivenhoe, Essex, with his wife Kate, to whom he may have been married as early as 1898.
 He worked in low-status jobs like cinema doorman, a YMCA warden and was twice elected local councillor for the Labour Party.
 According to one report, during the Second World War Bensley was a bomb checker at an ammunition factory.

 Harry Bensley died in a bed-sitting room in Brighton, England on 21 May 1956.